 What are the four learning modalities?

-In K-12 education, there is a different learning modalities meaning.
+In K-12 education, there is a different learning modality meaning.
 In this discipline, the four learning modalities focus on leveraging different types of content in your classroom, including audio, visual, tactile, and kinesthetic.
-Our focus is on corporate learning and development, so we won’t discuss these four learning modalities in this blog post.
+Our focus is on corporate L&D strategy, so we won’t discuss these four learning modalities in this blog post.

 What are some of the most common learning modalities?

-There are many modalities in learning that you can employ for any given corporate training program.
+There are many modalities and L&D strategies that you can employ for any given corporate training program.
 Let’s dive into some of the different learning modalities: